MichaelOdumosu57/crexi_take_home/docs/NOTES.md

 ## Turn card to library
 * I found it suprisingly easy to turn a card to a library

+## Bring Only Icon
+* did it make sense to grab the material icons library I just went and grabbed the svg

+## Three.js background

 # Questions
 * I did development with a very different styling syntax how can I learn synatax standards